stefannpv/qr-code/README.md

-# A simple one page website, that is also responsive
+# A simple one page responsive website